 Processing current FM transmissions is slightly more complex, not because of the basic decoding of the signal, which amounts to computing the phase difference of successive samples, but because the raw decoded signal contains an L+R component, a pilot signal, an L-R component and a digital RDS signal.
 Since for extracting the L-R signal and the RDS signal the pilot is required one needs to implement some DSP algorithms.

-Processing digital modes is - again - slightly more complex, usually an OFDM technique is used to - on the transmitter side - encode the sognal using an inverse FFT processor into a stream of bits, the through a DA converter into a nice analog signal.
-On the receiver side the process is reversed, the analog signal is converted into a stream of bits using an AD converter, using an FFT processor these bits are then converted into someething that is then eventually transformed into data for audio.
+It shows that on the receiver side the process is reversed, the analog signal is converted into a stream of bits using an AD converter, using an FFT processor these bits are then converted into someething that is then eventually transformed into data for audio.

 After being retired, rather than heating my soldering iron, I started with simple forms of digital signal processing.
 While starting with data transfer between equipment and computer using a sound card, the fun really started after obtaining (very) decent equipment that is capable of (a) being tuned to a frequency between a few KHz and up to a few GHz, and (b) send IQ samples with higher rates to the computer,